-Valerie Morris has been a dancer since 1980 and discovered aerial dance in 1996 with Frequent Flyers.
-She has had the honor of supporting Frequent Flyers as the Education Program Manager for 3 years, and now serves on the Board of Directors, along with her roles as teacher, choreographer, performer, and life-long student.
-Her secret life as a scientist keeps her busy during the day, using stable isotopes in ice cores to unlock the secrets of global climate change.
+Valerie Morris has been a dancer since 1980 and became an aerial dancer in 1996 with Frequent Flyers Aerial Dance.
+She has previously had the pleasure of performing with Movement Laboratories, Lancaster Ballet, CU Dance Department, Boulder Ballet, Wellington Circus Trust, Empress Stiltdance, Borrillo Entertainment, and AeroTerra Aerial Dance.
+Her secret life as a scientist keeps her busy during the day, using stable isotopes to unlock the secrets of global climate change.

-Nancy Smith originally wanted to be an astronaut or a racecar driver and instead became the founder and artistic director of Frequent Flyers® Productions since its inception in 1988 and the Aerial Dance Festival since 1999.
-She teaches Aerial Release Technique (A.R.T.) around the US with over 30 years aerial teaching experience.
-She has created over 100 original works / evening-length choreography.
-Her work with Frequent Flyers has been seen in Boston, California, Louisiana, Virginia, Montreal, the Bahamas, Washington, D.C. and throughout Colorado.
-Nancy has received numerous awards including “Living Legend of Dance in Colorado,” “Women Who Light the Community”, “Cutting Edge” Award, the “Pacesetters Award” for Arts and Entertainment, a Neodata Endowment Fellowship in Dance, and the “Arts Innovation Award.”
-She also is an instructor at Univ. of Colorado’s Dance Dept. spreading the gospel of Aerial Dance.
-Along with co-author, Jayne Bernasconi, she wrote the first book on the history / theory of Aerial Dance.
+Nancy Smith originally wanted to be an astronaut or a racecar driver and instead she became the founder & artistic director of Frequent Flyers® Productions since its inception in 1988 and the Aerial Dance Festival since 1999.
+She teaches Aerial Release Technique (A.R.T.) around the US.
+Her work with Frequent Flyers has been presented in Boston, Baltimore, California, Louisiana, Virginia, Montreal, Utah, New York, the Bahamas, throughout Colorado, and at the Kennedy Center in Washington DC.
+She has received numerous awards including “Living Legend of Dance in Colorado” and “Women Who Light the Community” among others.
+She is Lecturer for CU Boulder’s Dance Dept. Ms. Smith also co-wrote the first book on the history / theory of Aerial Dance with Jayne Bernasconi.